‘General Hospital’ Monday Spoiler: Sonny Desperate To Find Dante, Robert & Anna May Have News

 On Friday’s General Hospital, Olivia was a bit frantic wondering why Dante couldn’t be found.
 She thinks that his place is in Port Charles with his wife during her recovery.
 Lulu is an emotional wreck right now and Olivia believes that her son’s place is with her right now.
 After her strange confrontation with Ava, Sonny walked up to make sure that she was okay.
 He then promised that he would do whatever he could to get their son back home.

 There seems to be something up with Dante that is keeping him off the grid.
 Even Brick wasn’t able to find out anything.
 Now Sonny is asking Anna to see what she can do.
 Robert Scorpio isn’t too happy to see Sonny.
 He told him that he was the last guy on the planet that he figured to find there.
-There is no love loss between those two.
+There is no love lost between those two.

 When Sonny brings Brick in for support, you know he means business.
 But what requires this much discretion? @stephenasmith #GH55